Essential Instruments for Your Orthodontic Set

 3. Band pusher: This instrument has a long handle and a rectangular, serrated tip set at an angle.
 It is used to fit orthodontic bands in the patient’s mouth.

-6. Cheek retractor: A handheld instrument used to pull back the lips and cheeks while taking photographs of the mouth or during an orthodontic procedure.
+6. Cheek retractor: This handheld instrument is used to pull back the lips and cheeks while taking photographs of the mouth or during an orthodontic procedure.

-7. Cotton pliers: A set of pliers designed specifically to hold cotton rolls in place, it might also be used to retrieve small objects intra-orally.
+7. Cotton pliers: This set of pliers is explicitly designed to hold cotton rolls in place.
+It might also be used to retrieve small objects intra-orally.

-8. Dental mirrors: Used to see around and behind teeth during exams or procedures, all practices that provide dental services require their use.
+8. Dental mirrors: These are used to see around and behind teeth during exams or procedures.
+All practices that provide dental services require their use.

 9. Distal end cutters: These cutters work at right angles to the device’s axis and are used for intra-oral cuts of ligated archwires.
 Distal end cutters can also hold the cut piece of the archwire after it is cut.